-Our lastest golf trip (50th) took us to Poland, a small country in terms of golf as it only has about 6000 golfers.
+Poland is a small country in terms of golf as it only has about 6000 golfers.
 We wanted to visit all the best clubs the country had to offer.
-When I marked these clubs on a Google Map, I found out we had 2 ways of doing this : clockwise or counterclockwise.
+When I marked these clubs on a Google Map, I found out we had 2 ways of doing this: clockwise or counterclockwise.
 We chose counterclockwise.

-Something I also noticed is that Polish golfers need to learn about golf etiquette.
-The first day was the worst when we behind a club competition and I was shocked by the number of (new) pitch marks on the green.
+Something I also noticed is that Polish golfers still need to learn a thing or two about golf etiquette.
+The first day was the worst when we were behind a club competition and I was shocked by the number of (new) pitch marks on the green.
 We repaired most.
-Some of the bunkers were also not or not properly raked.
+Also, some of the bunkers were not or not properly raked.
 At one club we were behind an 8-ball (!).
-Although I have to admit that when they saw us, they immediately cleared the way.
+Although I have to admit that when they saw us, they immediately cleared away.
 But what a strange sight.

-If you can get over these disadvantages, there is a lot on offer.
+If you can get over these disadvantages, there is however a lot on offer.
 One of the things that struck me most is how empty the golf courses were.
 From the 9 tee times we had, I believe we only once started on the tee time that I had reserved.
-All others were: “start whenever you like”.
-It meant we played most of our rounds in three to three and a half hours, which was absolutely refreshing.
+On all other occasions, we could just start whenever we were ready.
+It meant we had most rounds between 3h10 and 3h30, which was absolutely refreshing.

-Even though as I just said there are few golfers on these courses, the maintenance level was overall very good.
+Even though as I just said there are few golfers on these courses, the overall maintenance level was very good.
 Just very enjoyable.
 If you then take into account that you only play around 50 EUR on weekdays for all the best clubs, this provided excellent value for money.
-At Rosa Private I noticed they had a very high budget to spend (rich owner), but the greenfee was just about 45 EUR.
-At most other countries that would be at least double.
+At Rosa Private I noticed they had a very high budget to spend (rich owner), but the green fee was just about 45 EUR.
+In most other countries that would be at least double.

-Before this trip I knew nothing about Polish cuisine.
+Before this trip, I knew nothing about Polish cuisine.
 And my expectations were not high.
 But we had a meal had most clubs and it was really good.
-Again you don’t have to worry about your wallet, most meals are (a lot) cheaper than what we are used too in Western-Europe.
+Again you don’t have to worry about your wallet, most meals are (a lot) cheaper than what we are used to in Western Europe.

-What was also interesting is that we combined Poland with some stops at club in Germany on the way back.
-We picked Bad Saarow Arnold Palmer course, Hardenberg Niedersachsen course and Gut Lärchenhof.
-All top 10 or close to it in Germany.
+What was also interesting is that we combined Poland with some stops at golf clubs in Germany on the way back.
+We decided to play Bad Saarow, Hardenberg and Gut Lärchenhof on the way back home.
+These are all top 10 golf courses (or close to it) in Germany.